assert-security/venari-integrations/README.md

 ````

 # SSH support
-If you need to support authenticated access to a git repository over ssh, you should define the following three files the .ssh folder before running docker build:
+If you need to support authenticated access to a git repository over ssh, you should define the following three files in the .ssh folder before running docker build:

 1) id_rsa
 2) id_rsa.pub